This all-in-one cover for complementary therapies includes:

 Malpractice – for bodily injury, illness or death of patients caused by your negligence

-Professional indemnity – for breach of confidentiality, dishonesty, and libel/slander
+Indemnity – for breach of care, confidentiality, or dishonesty

 Public liability – for property damage and bodily injury caused by your business